-Kefir grains consume the sugars and convert them to lactic acid and carbon dioxide, creating a delicious lightly sparkling beverage while simultaneously lowering kefir’s pH, which prevents harmful bacteria from forming.
+Kefir grains consume the sugars and convert them to lactic acid and carbon dioxide, creating a delicious lightly sparkling beverage while simultaneously making kefir more acidic, which prevents harmful bacteria from forming.

 - ¼ cup kefir grains